Facebook won't say if its algorithms boosted Trump's violent rhetoric

-Facebook Inc's (FB.O) oversight board said on Wednesday that the company did not answer questions about whether its algorithms amplified inflammatory posts by then-U.S. President Donald Trump and contributed to the deadly siege on the Capitol in January.
+May 5 (Reuters) - Facebook Inc’s oversight board said on Wednesday that the company did not answer questions about whether its algorithms amplified inflammatory posts by then-U.S. President Donald Trump and contributed to the deadly siege on the Capitol in January.

 The board found Facebook’s indefinite suspension of Trump’s account was arbitrary because it did not follow a clear published procedure.
 It called on the company to develop new rules within six months that would lead to either Trump’s reinstatement or some other penalty.
 Kicking the decision on what to do with Trump back to Facebook drew condemnation from both sides of the political spectrum.